nathankrishnan/nathankrishnan.github.io/_posts/2016-10-11-big-o-notation.md

 # Comparing Efficiencies
 Imagine you're trying to find the smallest in-app purchase you've recieved from a customer.
 How would you go about doing this?
 Let's take a look at two different approaches and compare them.

+## The Brute Force Approach
+Perhaps the first thing to cross your mind would be to compare a each item to every item in the list.
+This works, but it's not a very efficient approach.
 If our inventory list had 100 items then our function would have to print 10,000 times.

-O(n^2)
+This solution runs in **O(n^2)** time.

 ```
 var inAppPurchases = [11, 7, 5, 2, 9]